-- DirectPlay client: A player in a DirectPlay client/server game session that has a single established connection with a DirectPlay server and is not performing game session management duties.
+- Host and Port Enumeration Specification interacts directly with the DirectPlay 8 service provider. - DirectPlay client: A player in a DirectPlay client/server game session that has a single established connection with a DirectPlay server and is not performing game session management duties.
 It also refers to a potential player that is enumerating available DirectPlay servers to join. - DirectPlay host: The player in a DirectPlay peer-to-peer game session that is responsible for performing game session management duties, such as responding to game session enumeration requests and maintaining the master copy of all the player and group lists for the game.
 It has connections to all DirectPlay peers in the game session. - DirectPlay Name Server (DPNSVR): A forwarding service for enumeration requests that eliminates problems caused by conflicts between port usages for multiple DirectPlay applications. - DirectPlay peer: A player in a DirectPlay peer-to-peer game session that has a connection to the DirectPlay host and all other peers in the game session that are not performing game session management duties.
 It also refers to a potential player that is enumerating available DirectPlay hosts to join. - DirectPlay server: The player in a DirectPlay client/server game session that is responsible for performing game session management duties, such as responding to session enumeration requests and maintaining the master copy of all the player and group lists for the game.
-It has connections to all DirectPlay clients in the game session.

-DirectPlay protocol: Refers to either the DirectPlay 4 or the DirectPlay 8 protocol.

-- DirectX: Microsoft DirectX is a collection of application programming interfaces for handling tasks related to multimedia, especially game programming and video, on Microsoft platforms. - DirectX Diagnostic (DXDiag): DXDiag.exe is an application that uses the DirectPlay DXDiag Usage Protocol [MS-DPDX]. - DirectX runtime: A set of libraries created for the family of Windows operating systems that provide interfaces to ease the development of video games. - DirectX Software Development Kit (DirectX SDK): A set of libraries, called the DirectX runtime, and supporting infrastructure for building applications for those libraries. - discretionary access control list (DACL): An access control list (ACL) that is controlled by the owner of an object and that specifies the access that particular users or groups can have to the object. - disk: A persistent storage device that can include physical hard disks, removable disk units, optical drive units, and logical unit numbers (LUNs) unmasked to the system. - disk adapter: Computer hardware that controls a disk. - disk adapter name: A string of characters returned by a disk adapter.
+It has connections to all DirectPlay clients in the game session. - DirectPlay protocol: Refers to either the DirectPlay 4 or the DirectPlay 8 protocol. - DirectX: Microsoft DirectX is a collection of application programming interfaces for handling tasks related to multimedia, especially game programming and video, on Microsoft platforms. - DirectX Diagnostic (DXDiag): DXDiag.exe is a diagnostic utility included with Windows that is used to test Microsoft DirectX functionality, including DirectPlay traffic. - DirectX runtime: A set of libraries created for the family of Windows operating systems that provide interfaces to ease the development of video games. - DirectX Software Development Kit (DirectX SDK): A set of libraries, called the DirectX runtime, and supporting infrastructure for building applications for those libraries. - discretionary access control list (DACL): An access control list (ACL) that is controlled by the owner of an object and that specifies the access that particular users or groups can have to the object. - disk: A persistent storage device that can include physical hard disks, removable disk units, optical drive units, and logical unit numbers (LUNs) unmasked to the system. - disk adapter: Computer hardware that controls a disk. - disk adapter name: A string of characters returned by a disk adapter.
 This string of characters is provided by the vendor of the disk adapter and identifies the adapter make or model. - disk block: A logical unit consisting of a fixed number of contiguous sectors.
-Block sizes range from 512 bytes to several kilobytes.

-disk controller: Computer hardware that controls a disk.
+Block sizes range from 512 bytes to several kilobytes. - disk controller: Computer hardware that controls a disk.